 This vegan white bean and lentil dip is made with simple ingredients and it will be ready in just 5 minutes!
-The recipe is characterised by the combination of hearty flavours with the freshness of ginger, olive oil, and lemon juice.
+The recipe is characterised by the combination of earthy flavours with the freshness of ginger, olive oil, and lemon juice.

 While a classic hummus with chickpeas and tahini is a great choice in terms of both nutrients and taste, it’s important to learn how to bring a variety of foods on our table, so knowing you can create plenty of other delicious dips with different legumes and combinations can be useful.